 Symptoms and the results of exams or imaging tests may strongly suggest you have salivary gland cancer, but the actual diagnosis is made by removing cells from an abnormal area and looking at them under a microscope.
 This is known as a biopsy.
 Different types of biopsies might be done, depending on the situation.

 Fine needle aspiration (FNA) biopsy

 Your doctor may first numb the area over the tumor with local anesthesia.
-The doctor then places the needle directly into the tumor mass for about 10 seconds and pulls cells and a few drops of fluid into a syringe.
-The cells are then viewed under a microscope by a specialist in diagnosing cancer (pathologist) to find out if they are malignant (cancerous).
+The doctor then puts the needle directly into the tumor and pulls cells and a few drops of fluid into a syringe.
+The sample is then sent to a lab, where it’s checked under a microscope to look for cancer cells.

 Last Medical Review: 01/13/2014

-Last Revised: 09/21/2012
+Last Revised: 01/13/2014